-This morning, the FAA announced details about the recurrent testing and re-certification process for U.S. drone pilots looking to maintain their Remote Pilot Certificate.
+In May 2018, the FAA announced details about the recurrent testing and re-certification process for U.S. drone pilots looking to maintain their Remote Pilot Certificate.
 Huzzah!

 As detailed in the Part 107 regulations, your FAA Remote Pilot Certificate has a 24-month shelf life—which means that drone pilots need to go through a recurrent knowledge testing process every two years to re-up and to maintain their stature as a commercially certificated sUAS operator.

 Friendly reminder that our Drone Pilot Ground School students have lifetime access to our training materials for re-certification purposes.
+Plus, we offer two dedicated lessons and three-full length practice exams designed around the recurrent test matter.

 Also, you’ll need to achieve at least a 70% score to pass the test.